 Delta Music MuseumFerriday

-Previously known as the Ferriday Museum and housed in the old post office, the Delta Music Museum is located in Concordia Parish just minutes away from historic Natchez, Miss.
-Ferriday is the birthplace of entertainers Jerry Lee Lewis and Mickey Gilley, evangelist Jimmy Swaggart and blues trombonist Leon "PeeWee" Whittaker.
+Previously known as the Ferriday Museum and housed in the old post office, the Delta Music Museum is located in Concordia Parish, just minutes away from historic Natchez, Miss.
+Ferriday is the birthplace of entertainers Jerry Lee Lewis and Mickey Gilley, evangelist Jimmy Swaggart, and blues trombonist Leon "PeeWee" Whittaker.
 See exhibits focusing on the history and culture of Louisiana's and Mississippi's Delta region music and visit the museum's hall of fame.
+The museum currently showcases 29 artists from musical genres of blues, soul, gospel and country.

 Grevemberg House MuseumFranklin